zchee/golang-wiki/ErrorValueFAQ.md

   ```
   - Also use this pattern to check whether an error implements an interface.
 (This is one of those rare cases when a pointer to an interface is appropriate.)
   - Rewrite a type switch as a sequence of if-elses.
+- If you check errors using a predicate function, like `os.IsExist`, do not assume that that function will unwrap errors for you.
+Instead, use `xerrors.Is` if possible.
+The `os` package
 ## What formatting verb should I use to display errors?

 It depends who you expect to see the error message, and why.